 In the terms of communication and strategic thinking, Ukrainians don’t quite match their Western counterparts, but in most cases, their skill levels are adequate for the job at hand and if you need to hire more advanced staff, they can be sourced relatively easily from within Ukraine.

 Due to their location Ukrainians do not possess a complete understanding of Western business practices, but this is changing and they are heading in the right direction.

 Hourly Rates of Ukrainian Developers

-With regard to the pricing, Ukraine offers intermediate prices of $25-$49/hour for its software developers in comparison to the engineers from other eastern European countries.
+With regard to the pricing, software development companies in Ukraine offer intermediate prices of $25-$49/hour for its software developers in comparison to the engineers from other eastern European countries.
 The highest rates are in Poland– $50-$99/hour, which are still lower than in Western Europe, but way higher compared to Moldova which offers $20-$24/hour for outsourcing software developers.
-If you are interested to compare the cost of in-house (employees in Western Europe) with remote (contractors in Central & Eastern Europe), you should use a comparison calculator, which will give you a better understanding of what benefits you get when hiring remote engineers.

 The average hourly rate on YouTeam platform varies from $30/hour if you want to hire a developer with 3-4 years of experience to $46/hour if you decide to go for an engineer with 7+ years of relevant background.
 All of the developers are thoroughly recruited by software firms which are hand-picked and pre-vetted before being included in our talent pool, so you don’t have to worry about the quality of the expertise of their tech staff.